Olathe Water Heater Replacement: Trust the Experts at KC Water Heaters

 2. Homes Built Between the 1960s and 2000s: For Olathe Water customers residing in homes built during this period, the water pressure may be lower compared to newer homes.
 In these instances, our experienced team will come out to measure the water pressure at your property.
 If the water pressure is less than 80psi and you have an open loop system, the need for a thermal expansion tank may not be necessary.
 This unique detail applies to Olathe, KS and may not apply to most other cities in the surrounding area.

-3. Older Homes with Unique Considerations: Some of the oldest homes in Olathe may have higher water pressure along with additional venting requirements.
-In these instances, our experienced team may recommend options such as installing a chimney liner or converting a gas water heater to an electric tank.
+3. Considerations for older homes: Some of the oldest homes in Olathe may have higher water pressure along with additional venting requirements.
+Our team may recommend options such as installing a chimney liner or converting a gas water heater to an electric tank.
 We will assess your home’s specific needs to provide the most suitable solution.

 Choose KC Water Heaters for Your Olathe Water Heater Replacement